Antonlovesdnb/Antonlovesdnb.github.io/index.md

 ![](2020-05-23-13-52-16.png)

-Again if we observe Excel behaviour when launching normally versus launching a macro that loads wmiprvse.exe, we can see the wbemdisp.dll being loaded, so let's add that to our Sysmon config as well:
+If we observe Excel behaviour when launching normally versus launching a macro that loads wmiprvse.exe, we can see the wbemdisp.dll being loaded, so let's add that to our Sysmon config as well:

 ```xml
 <Rule groupRelation="and" name="Office WMI Image Load">